Wolf Howling ImageCanine Heartworm Disease Information, Prevention, & Treatment Webpage

 "He is your friend, your partner, your defender, your dog.
 You are his life, his love, his leader.
 He will be yours, faithful and true, to the last beat of his heart.
 You owe it to him to be worthy of such devotion." ---- Anonymous

-We have provided many canine heartworm links to give you information about different health care modalities and among them is traditional veterinary information to assist in your research of heartworm disease in dogs.
+We have provided many canine heartworm links to give you information about different health care modalities and among them are traditional veterinary information to assist in your research of heartworm disease in dogs.
 We do not advocate use of traditional canine heartworm treatment, but believe some of these sites are useful in obtaining knowledge about canine heartworm disease.
 We strongly believe everything was put on this planet that we need to cure or prevent disease.
 Our experiences, amongst those of MANY others, is showing without a doubt, that holistic health care is truly best.
 Please take your time and thoroughly research the heartworm information for your dog you have come here for.
 Longevity and superior health is what you will gain, as will your furry friends.

 WHAT ARE HEARTWORMS?